RunMat

 Client-side execution

 Your code compiles to WebAssembly and runs locally in your browser.
-Nothing leaves your device unless you choose to save to the cloud.
+Nothing leaves your device unless you save to the cloud, and after the initial page load it works offline.

 GPU acceleration on any vendor